Flank/mirror-goog-studio-main/zipflinger/README.md

 Keep in mind that FullFileSource is a little bit slower to process files since it needs to perform extra I/O in order to retrieve each properties.

+## Memory (heap) stress

+If you find that ByteSource stresses the heap too much or if you run out of memory on large entries, use a LargeFileSource.
+These use storage to temporarily store the payload and never load it all in memory.
+Because this is also done in the Constructor, compression can still be parallelized and there is little speed impact.

 ## Performance considerations when using ZipSource

 Zipflinger excels at moving zip entries between zip archives thanks to zero-copy transfer.
 However